 Founded in 2002 as a radio program, The Young Turks (TYT) is now an American political commentary web series that was created by journalist Cenk Uygur, Ben Mankiewicz and Dave Koller.
 Currently co-hosted by Uygur and Ana Kasparian, although its primary focus is on political commentary, the program provides opinion on topics of varying news genres.

 Launched in 2006, TYT was the first daily streaming online talk show.
 In 2017, TYT won a Webby Award for best YouTube Presence and on May 17, 2018, The Young Turks launched a 24-hour linear channel on YouTube TV, which includes all of TYT’s current shows and four new shows called The Damage Report, “#NoFilter”,“The Happy Half Hour” and “Old-School Sports”.

 Funded by / Ownership

-The website and YouTube channel generates revenue through paid subscriptions, advertising and sales of merchandise.
+The website and YouTube channel generate revenue through paid subscriptions, advertising, and sales of merchandise.

 Analysis / Bias

 In review, The Young Turks produces progressive left video news programming as well as written articles on their website.
 Headlines and articles often contain loaded emotional language such as this: Rep. Rashida Tlaib was sworn in using Thomas Jefferson’s copy of the Quran and, of course, people were mad. and For Tucker Carlson Sponsors, Immigration is Complicated.
 TYT tends to source their information to credible media outlets such as The Washington Post, USA Today, Sec.gov, and Open Secrets.
 Editorially, The Young Turks tend to support progressive candidates such as Bernie Sanders and Alexandria Ocasio-Cortez.
 In general, all news reporting favors the left and aggressively attacks the right.